 Songs and rhymes are a popular element in the programme enjoyed by parents as well as children.
 So much of our communication takes place without words.
 In Smart Start we have time and space to share each child’s communication style and the patterns of their movement.
 We have time too to make friends with other parents and children who participate in the session.

-The sessions are supported by a Speech and Language therapist, a Physiotherapist and, when needed, an Occupational Therapist.
+The sessions are, on occasion, supported by a Speech and Language therapist and a Physiotherapist.

 Sessions run weekly on a Wednesday morning from 9.30am to 11.00am, term time only.
 Children are referred by therapists working with them.

 Children attending Early Start are between 6 months and two years old.
 The group runs on a weekly basis for children with additional support needs and their families.
-The group is led by Emma Payn, our Early Support Co-ordinator, with support from a Physiotherapist.
 The emphasis is on movement using familiar songs and rhymes.
 Our aim is to develop children's motor and communication skills.

 Sharing the session with other parents and children and participating in the songs and rhymes is a friendly experience that everyone enjoys.
 Children learn the pattern of the session and respond with increasing independence as the weeks progress.